rieck/siggi/README.md

 ## Feature Hashing

-Siggie implements feature hashing as proposed by Weinberger et al.
+Siggi implements feature hashing as proposed by Weinberger et al.
 (ICML 2009).
 Instead of directly mapping the bags of subgraphs to feature vectors, each subgraph is represented by a hash value and the resulting hash values are mapped to a vector space.
 This mapping is